typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 What happens in this function, is as follows:

 1. A `grakn` instance is created, connected to the server we have running locally.
-2. A `session` is created, connected to the keyspace `phone_calls`.
+2. A `session` is created, connected to the database `phone_calls`.
 3. For each `input` object in `inputs`, we call the `loadDataIntoGrakn(input, session)`.
-This takes care of loading the data as specified in the input object into our keyspace.
+This takes care of loading the data as specified in the input object into our database.
 4. The `session` is closed.

 ## loadDataIntoGrakn(input, session)